-The Organization has temporarily suspended in-person programs at its houses and moved quickly to online programming.
-Though it has been able to offer less programs overall due to this setback, the Organization achieved a record number of member participation in the year due to the fact that online programs do not limit participation in each program.
+The Organization has suspended operations in each of its houses and moved quickly to online programming.
+Though it has been able to offer fewer programs overall due to this setback, the Organization achieved a record number of member participation in the year due to the fact that online programs do not limit participation in each program.
 The timing of the Organization's fundraising events was disrupted, however all the regularly scheduled events were staged either online, or appropriately socially distanced.

-Management has assessed the financial impact of COVID-19 at December 31, 2020 including the collectability of receivables, valuation of assets and the assessment of provisions.
-The current economic challenges resulted in less event donation revenue in the year, however this was made up for by an increase in donations revenue over the prior year and COVID-19 government assistance received in the year, both in the form of grants (\$150,000) and wage subsidies (\$314,971).
-As well, the cost to stage events was significantly reduced.
+Management has assessed the financial impact of COVID-19 at December 31, 2021 including the collectibility of receivables, valuation of assets and the assessment of provisions.
+The current economic challenges resulted in less event donation revenue in 2021 and 2020 than the revenue levels pre COVID-19, however this was offset by investment revenue increases over prior year and government assistance received in the year, in the form of Canada Emergency Wage Subsidies.
+As well, the costs to stage events were significantly reduced.
+Finally, the Organization has a Sustainability Fund amount in place to offset possible negative impacts.
 COVID-19 may have the following impacts on future operations of the Organization: reduced revenues due to the economic downturn and a reduced ability to stage events.
 To mitigate any potential operational constraints associated with possible cash flow reductions, management will continue to take advantage of any government assistance the Organization is eligible for.
-As well our fundraising efforts will expand and continue to look for new sources.
+As well, its fundraising efforts will expand and the Organization will continue to look for new sources.